Skip to content

 Phase 3: Agents Execute One Micro-Spec at a Time

-The difference is observable in the test output.
-A broad spec produces a single file containing four to six cases.
-The same feature across seven micro-specs produces seven test files with explicitly scoped assertions because each spec names each edge case.
+The difference is observable in test output.
+A broad spec produces one file with four to six cases.
+The same feature in seven micro-specs produces seven test files with explicitly scoped assertions, because the spec names each edge case.

 Phase 4: Each Produces Tests and Implementation